Refugee Protection Claims

-- The refugee claim can be made at any entry port of Canada or any of the inland offices during the admissibility or administrative hearing process until a removal order is passed
+- Refugee claims can be made at any entry port of Canada or any of the inland offices during the admissibility or administrative hearing process until a removal order is passed

-- Any refugee claim can be made outside Canada at a Canadian High Commission or Embassy, under the Convention refugee or Humanitarian protected person class
+- Refugee claims can be made outside Canada at a Canadian High Commission or Embassy, under the Convention refugee or Humanitarian protected person class

 - Judicial review is carried out after the application is submitted by panel or immigration officers; refusal of an application is advised in writing to the claimant

 - An application for leave and judicial review can be filed within a period of fifteen days from the date of the refusal from the Immigration and Refugee Board (IRB), Refugee Protection Division (RPD) or within sixty days of receiving the refusal letter from any Canadian visa office abroad.

 The well-informed refugee claims lawyers at Nanda & Associate Lawyers will assist you in all matters regarding Protected Person Inadmissible status, Refugee Claims, and Refugee Appeals.
 If you are facing inadmissibility charges, you can connect with our refugee claims lawyer to discuss the options available to you for refugee claimsor refugee appeals.
 We will impart sound legal advice to help you on the path to a better and safer future for you.

 Our Mississauga Refugee Claims Lawyers are available for a no-obligation free consultation.
 Come and experience our quality legal counsel and personalised care we give to each client.
 We ensure prompt communication and a professional approach to achieve successful outcomes for you.